 Playa del Carmen, locally referred to as Playa, attracts visitors with its lively vibes and expansive palm-fringed beaches.
 In addition, the city’s strategic location makes it an ideal destination for exploring the best of Riviera Maya, from cenotes (natural sinkholes) to Mayan ruins and eco-adventure parks.

 In this post, I will explain how to get from Cancun to Playa del Carmen.
-I live in Playa del Carmen and have myself travelled from Cancun to Playa del Carmen many times using different modes of transport.
+I’ve been living in Playa del Carmen since 2021 and have myself travelled from Cancun to Playa del Carmen many times using different modes of transport.
 So, let’s dive into the various Cancun to Playa del Carmen transportation options.

 Table of Contents

 - 1. Cancun to Playa del Carmen by Taxi